Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Brief Background

 \section{Brief Background}

-In this section, we provide brief context regarding the exponentially convergent ESC law that we use for high-order objective functions.
-We consider the two-input control-affine ESC of the following form as in \cite{grushkovskaya2025extremum}:
+In this section, we provide brief context regarding the exponentially convergent ESC law that we use for higher-order objective functions.
+We consider the two-input control-affine ESC of the following form, as introduced in \cite{grushkovskaya2025extremum}: